Collective Dynamics of Dark Web Marketplaces: Results

-Figure \ref{fig:market_res}B shows that, when markets are ranked according to the volume of their transactions, the second-largest is preferred in the majority of cases ($31.8\%$).
-However, a closer look at the data reveals that the Russian market occupies often the top ranks in terms of volume but it tends not to be the preferred migration harbour, probably due language and geographical barriers.
-Excluding the Russian market from the ranking, in fact, we find that the largest market is selected $41\%$ of the times (see Figure \ref{fig:market_res}C).
+Fig.~\ref{fig:market_res}c shows that, when marketplaces are ranked according to the volume of their transactions, the second-largest marketplace is preferred in the majority of cases ($31.8\%$).
+However, a closer look at the data reveals that the Russian marketplace occupies often the top ranks in terms of volume but it tends not to be the preferred migration harbour, probably due language and geographical barriers.
+Excluding the Russian marketplace from the ranking, in fact, we find that the largest marketplace by volume is selected $41\%$ of the times (see Fig.~\ref{fig:market_res}d).

-We compare the users' decisions with a null random model, where at each closure users move with equal probability to any of the existent markets.
-The random probability $P$ of rank $i$ to be chosen for migration after $m$ closures is equal to where $c_j$ is the number of coexisting markets at the time of closure $j$.
-We find that the results of the random procedure are significantly different from actual data, confirm the existence of a strong coordination between users (see Figure \ref{fig:market_res})
+We compare the users' decisions with a null random model, where at each closure users move with equal probability to any of the existent marketplaces.
+The probability $P_i$ of the $i^\text{th}$-ranked marketplace to be chosen for migration uniformly at random after $m$ closures is equal to where $c_j$ is the number of coexisting marketplaces at the time of closure $j$.
+We find that the data different significantly from the uniform random choice model, confirming the presence of coordination between migrating users (see Fig.~\ref{fig:market_res})